apacheignite/documentation/deployment/kubernetes-deployment.md

 {
   "type": "success",
-  "title": "Ignite Configuration Shared over HTTP", "body": "If it's tricky for you to share the Apache Ignite configuration via `PersistentVolumeClaim` then you can upload it to an HTTP server and pass set the link as a value of `CONFIG_URI` parameters."
+  "title": "Ignite Configuration Shared over HTTP", "body": "If it's tricky for you to share the Apache Ignite configuration via `PersistentVolumeClaim` then you can upload it to an HTTP server and set the link as a value of `CONFIG_URI` parameter."
 }
 [/block]
 Next, go ahead and deploy Ignite pods in Kubernetes using the configuration​ above: